 Read More »Create an Equation with a Given Solution

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to write three equations whose solution is -1/2.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to write three equations whose solution is -1/2.
 Source: Daniel Luevanos

 Read More »System of Equations, Special Case Infinitely Many Solutions

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes so that there are infinitely many solutions to the system of equations.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box so that there are infinitely many solutions to the system of equations.
 Source: Nanette Johnson

 Read More »Systems of Equations, Special Case No Solution

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes so that there is no solution to the system of equations.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box so that there is no solution to the system of equations.
 Source: Nanette Johnson

 Read More »Solve Linear Equations with Special Cases